 - Cheque number (where present)

 - Type - Transaction type - Deposit, Expense or Cheque

-To publish a transaction to QBO, First select the account the transactions are to be published to (top right) The category for each transaction must be selected, payee/customer is optional as are the locations/classes.
+To publish a transaction to QuickBooks Online, first select the account the transactions are to be published to (top right) The category for each transaction must be selected, payee/customer is optional as are the locations/classes.
 Then just click the Publish button to the left of the line.

 As lines are published, the counter for total numbers of lines published/unpublished will change showing how many lines remain to be coded.

 In order to help you sort and manage the transactions you can click on any of the column headings to sort the transactions.
 Especially handy is to sort transactions by description where you can assign a category to a bulk of the same transaction lines in one click.
 Or to find that one line that is not published, filter the data in the publish column.

 This list is populated from the list of suppliers/customers from QuickBooks Online.
 It is not a requirement before publishing.

 To code a transaction line, one by one, simply click on the drop down for the category and select the required account:

 To code multiple lines at once, use the check boxes to the left and select the first line of the batch.
 Hold down the shift key and selecting the last line will select all the lines in between too.
 Sorting the transactions by details really helps here to bunch up all similar transactions that they can be coded at once.
 Then simply select the relevant category (on any line) and all lines are populated with that account.

 The check boxes to the left can also be used to publish multiple lines at once using the 'actions' button also.